hannotify/pattern-matching-small-enhancement-or-major-feature/sections/4-sealed-types-and-records.md

 Record patterns are part of JEP 405.
 It will be the first installment of Java's support for deconstruction patterns.
-It is currently not known when it will become available.
+It will probably be in preview in Java 19.

 ---